scalabli/quo/docs/apps.rst

 Multi Value Apps
 -------------------

 Sometimes, you have apps that take more than one arg.
-For options, only a fixed number of arguments is supported.
+For apps, only a fixed number of arguments is supported.
 This can be configured by the ``nargs`` parameter.
 The values are then stored as a tuple.